Did you know that 63% of theater audiences are Women?

 - 20% of professional theater artists are women

 - 17% of produced plays are written by women

 - 16% of produced plays are directed by women

 - 69% of theater ticket buyers are women

 Women and projects of interest to women are greatly under-represented in theater.
 Despite the fact that great strides have been made in other fields, women continue to face enormous employment challenges in the arts.

-The Gyneka Awards
+The Gyneka Awardees of 2016

 The Gyneka Award honors women in theatre.
 The word “Gyneka” is Greek for woman.
 Greek women were denied the right to perform in theatre and this award represents strong women who have broken barriers and never allowed their God ordained talent to be denied.
 Women are nominated for the Gyneka Award by the theatre community and voted upon by volunteers on the WTFM Gyneka committee.
 On occasion, a man is recognized for his support of women in theatre.
 Since its inception, eighteen women and two men have been honored for their work.

 This year WTFM will be honoring three more incomparable women for their contribution and dedication to theatre not only as artists, but as teachers.